The product is made from

 Recycling of paper is an efficient use of resources as the wood fibers are used more than once.

-High demands are put on quality and purity of recovered fibers, considering each step of the chain (collecting, sorting, transporting, storage, use), to ensure safe and hygienic products.
+High demands are put on quality and purity of recovered fibers, considering each step of the chain (collection, sorting, transportation, storage, use), to ensure safe and hygienic products.

 Recovered paper can be produced both from collected newsprint, magazines and office waste.
 The choice of recovered paper grades, is made for each product, depending on its specific requirements on performance properties and brightness.
 The paper is dissolved in water, washed and treated with chemicals under high temperature and screened to separate out impurities.

-Bleaching is a cleaning process of the fibers that is often used.
-The aim is then to achieve a bright pulp, but also to get a certain purity of the fiber in order to achieve the demands for hygiene products and in some cases to meet the requirements for food safety.
+Bleaching is a cleaning process of the fibers and the aim is to achieve a bright pulp, but also to get a certain purity of the fiber in order to achieve the demands for hygiene products and in some cases to meet the requirements for food safety.

 All chemicals (process aids as well as additives) are assessed from an environmental, occupational health and safety and product safety point of view.